EngineerBetter/engineerbetter-hugo/content/blog/product-thinking.md

 >
 > Executives: Well, there was a requirements document, so we know it delivered the right thing because those requirements will have been met.
 >
 > Deejay: How do you know the requirements were right?
-How do you tell if the world changed the way you wanted after the project was delivered?
+How do you tell, after the project was delivered, if the world changed in the way that you wanted?
 >
 > Executives: Oh...
 We've never thought of that.